blewjy/slate/source/includes/flight_plans.md

 }
 ```

+`GET /flight/plans`
-`GET /flight/deployments/{deployment_id}/plans`
+`GET /flight/plans?deployment_id=`

-Get all flight plans of a specific deployment belonging to the company of the user.
-This will return a response containing an array of all the flight plan objects belonging to the specified deployment.
+You can get all flight plans belonging to your company or belonging to a specific deplyoment via this endpoint.
+If you wish to filter and retrieve flight plans from only a specific deployment, you should specify the `deployment_id` via the query string.
+Otherwise, if no `deployment_id` is specified, all flight plans belonging to your company will be retrieved.

+The response body of this endpoint will contain an array of all the `flight_plan` objects.

 <div></div>